Chilean rodeo

 Rodeo is a traditional equestrian sport in Chile, declared the national sport in 1962.

 Chilean rodeo is different from the rodeo found in North America.
-In Chilean rodeo, a team (called a collera) made up of two riders (called Huasos) and two horses ride laps around an arena trying to stop a calf, pinning it against large cushions.
-Points are earned for every time the steer is properly driven around the corral, with deductions for faults.
-Rodeos are conducted in a crescent-shaped corral called a medialuna.

 The sport, in its modern form, is strictly regulated.
 Chilean Horses are used exclusively and riders are required to wear traditional huaso clothing.
 Rancagua hosts the annual Campeonato Nacional de Rodeo, the nationwide rodeo championship.
 The greatest rider in the sport's history is considered to be Ramón Cardemil, who won the national title seven times; the last champions were Juan Carlos Loaiza and Eduardo Tamayo Órdenes.
 Riders practice in the countryside throughout Chile, but the sport is most popular in the central zone.
 Even so, huasos have been known to travel hundreds of miles to compete in competitions.

-Inn 2004, more spectators attended rodeo events than professional football matches.
+In 2004, more spectators attended rodeo events than professional football matches.

 Currently, rodeo is one of the most played sports in Chile, some sources argue only second to soccer.
 The Chilean Rodeo developed in rural areas all over the country, most prominently in the central area, where there is a rural demographic.
 However, the location of the most notable sites of play, called medialunas, are in large cities in Chile.
 This shift is because of the expansion of the rodeo in the middle of the twentieth century.

 Description

 The game consists of a horse collar, composed of two huasos and two horses, who must stop a young bull within three chances to receive different scores.

 Rodeos are held inside circular enclosures called rodeo rings.
 There are two skills in the event.
-Firstly, cow runs and the movement of the reins, this being the most popular, where the objective is to horse collar - using two huasos (skilled horse riders) mounted on Chilean horses - a herd using a steer of thatch.
+Firstly, cow runs and the movement of the reins, this being the most popular, where the objective is to horse collar – using two huasos (skilled horse riders) mounted on Chilean horses – a herd using a steer of thatch.
 The second aim is to pass eight equestrian tests.

 The highest scoring move is the flank save which earns four points, then the free paddle save which is worth three points, and finally the paddle save which earns two points.
 Players can have points deducted if the riders cut across or pass the ring.

 Currently, the sport is governed by strict regulation that, among other rules, says only registered Chilean horses can compete, ridden by huasos in uniform.
 The official season begins in September and lasts until April, with around 320 rodeos throughout Chile.
 The season ends with the National Championship of the Chilean Rodeo, taking place each year in the rodeo ring Medialuna Monumental de Rancagua and attended by the best riders and horses qualifying during the season.